Skip to content

 What Offsets Do

-Offsets adjust the base aero properties (from Fixed/Map/Percentage modes) based on wing angle changes.
+Offsets adjust the base aero properties (from Fixed/Map/Percentage modes) based on aerodynamic surface angle changes.

 Formula: